mosaicml/composer/docs/source/functional_api.rst

 Data augmentations can be inserted either into the dataloader as a transform, or after a batch has been loaded depending on what the augmentation acts on.
-Here is an example of using :class:`.RandAugment` with the functional API
+Here is an example of using :doc:`/method_cards/randaugment` with the functional API.

 .. code-block:: python